timhughes/vagrant_ansible_okd4/README.md

     INFO Waiting up to 30m0s for the cluster at https://api.kube1.vm.test:6443 to initialize...
     INFO Waiting up to 10m0s for the openshift-console route to be created...
     INFO Install complete!
-    INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/home/timhughes/git/vagrant_openshift/webroot/os_ignition/auth/kubeconfig'
+    INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/home/timhughes/git/vagrant_ansible_okd4/webroot/os_ignition/auth/kubeconfig'
     INFO Access the OpenShift web-console here: https://console-openshift-console.apps.kube1.vm.test INFO Login to the console with user: kubeadmin, password: xxxxx-xxxxx-xxxxx-xxxxx

-## Access the web interface
+## Access the web interface.

 - https://console-openshift-console.apps.kube1.vm.test